Light Brown Apple Moth (LBAM)

 • Keep an eye out!
 Look for LBAM where you work and live.

-• Bring in possible LBAM samples or other pests to the County Entomology Lab for identification for free.
+• Bring possible LBAM samples or other pests into the County Entomology Lab for free identification.